alexey-ernest/awesome-logger/README.md

 /{id} | DELETE | Deletes subscription by id.
 /machine/{name} | GET | Retrieves all subscriptions by machine name.

+### Subscriptions DB
+Data storage for peristing subscription parameters.
+MS SQL database used in this project because of ease of integration in .NET stack.

 ### Audit API
 Implemented as a RESTful API HTTP service (ASP.NET WebApi).